ViTBerger/GeoDiT/README.md

 ## Acknowledgement

-The initial weights of **RSThinker** are initialized from [LLaDA-V](https://github.com/ML-GSAI/LLaDA-V), we sincerely thank their effort for open-sourcing.
+The initial weights of **GeoDiT** are initialized from [LLaDA-V](https://github.com/ML-GSAI/LLaDA-V), we sincerely thank their effort for open-sourcing.